How Does the VA Renovation Loan Work?

 While there are thousands of lenders out there to choose from, very few offer the VA renovation loan.
 It’s important to work with someone who specializes in working with military families if you are looking to use a VA Renovation Loan.
 At MHS Lending, we are experts on working with veterans and military families and our mission is to help those who have served or are actively serving in the US military with their home buying journey.

-If you’re looking to customize the home you want by bundling in repairs and improvements to your total purchase and still take advantage of the many VA Loan benefits like a $0 down payment and no PMI give us a call today at 619-728-7620 to discuss if the VA Renovation Loan is for you!
+If you’re looking to customize the home you want by bundling in repairs and improvements to your total purchase and still take advantage of the many VA Loan benefits like a $0 down payment and no PMI.
+Click Here to get started!